authorizerdev/authorizer-railway/README.md

 ## 💁‍♀️ How to use

 - Click the Railway button 👆
-- Add the required environment variables
+- Configure the required environment variables.
+Checkout docs on [environment variables](https://docs.authorizer.dev/core/env/) to get more information.
 - Deploy

 ## 📝 Notes